flutter/website/src/docs/testing/ui-performance/index.md

     ![IntelliJ Flutter Inspector Window][]

 The Flutter Inspector is available in Android Studio and IntelliJ.
-Learn more about what the Inspector can do in the [Flutter Widget Inspector](/docs/development/tools/inspector) doc, as well as the [Flutter Inspector talk](https://www.youtube.com/watch?v=JIcmJNT9DNI) presented at DartConf 2018.
+더 알아보기 about what the Inspector can do in the
+[Flutter Widget Inspector](/docs/development/tools/inspector) doc, as well as the [Flutter Inspector talk](https://www.youtube.com/watch?v=JIcmJNT9DNI) presented at DartConf 2018.